matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 If `expire_on_clients` is true, then clients should also calculate expiration for said events and delete them from their local stores as required.

+## Pruning algorithm

+To summarise, servers and clients must implement the pruning algorithm as
+follows:

+If we're a client, apply the algorithm if:
+  * if specified, the `expire_on_clients` field in the `m.room.retention` event for the room is true.
+  * otherwise, if specified, the message's `expire_on_clients` field is true.
+  * otherwise, don't apply the algorithm.

+The maximum lifetime of an event is calculated as:
+  * if specified, the `max_lifetime` field in the `m.room.retention` event for the room.
+  * otherwise, if specified, the message's `max_lifetime` field.
+  * otherwise, the message's maximum lifetime is considered 'forever'.

+The minimum lifetime of an event is calculated as:
+  * if specified, the `min_lifetime` field in the `m.room.retention` event for the room.
+  * otherwise, if specified, the message's `min_lifetime` field.
+  * otherwise, the message's minimum lifetime is considered 'forever'.
+  * for clients, `min_lifetime` should be considered to be 0 (as there is no requirement for clients to persist events).

+If the calculated max_lifetime is less than the min_lifetime then the max_lifetime is set to be equal to the min_lifetime.

+The server/client then selects a lifetime of the event to lie between the calculated values of minimum and maximum lifetime, based on their implementation and configuration requirements.
+The selected lifetime MUST not exceed the calculated maximum lifetime.
+The selected lifetime SHOULD not be less than the calculated minimum lifetime, but may be less in case of constrained resources, in which case the server should prioritise retaining locally generated events over remote generated events.

+Server/clients then set a maintenance task to remove ("purge") the event and references to its event ID from their DB and in-memory queues after the lifetime has expired (starting timing from the absolute origin_server_ts on the event).

+As a special case, servers and clients should immediately purge the event, on observing a read receipt for that specific event ID, if:
+  * if specified, the `self_destruct` field in the `m.room.retention` event for the room is true.
+  * otherwise, if specified, the message's `self_destruct` field is true.

+If possible, servers/clients should remove downstream notifications of a message once it has expired (e.g. by cancelling push notifications).

 ## Tradeoffs

 This proposal deliberately doesn't address GDPR erasure or mega-redaction scenarios,